-The control of settings and firmware upgrade can be done remotely to ensure company policies.
-CUCM administrator can view the default template, create custom templates and apply them to user groups.
+The control of settings and firmware upgrades can be done remotely to ensure company policies.
+CUCM administrators can view the default template, create custom templates and apply them to user groups.

 Step 6.
 In order to associate the user profiles with the headset template, select the user profile and use the up and down arrows to move it from the available profiles to the assigned profiles as shown in the image.

 Step 7.
 In order to save the changes click on Save, then click on ApplyConfig.

 The user profile must be associated with the end user, and the MAC of the device must be added under controlled devices.
 If the user profile is not associated with the end user or the device is not associated with the end user, you see 0 devices when you apply the configuration.

 Step 8.
 In order to review the end user association, navigate to CM Admin >User Management > End user.
 Select the end user, configure the user profile and click on Save as shown in the image.